rafaelsg-01/soft-scroll/README.md

 %AppData%/SoftScroll/settings.json
 ```

-Use the �Reset All� button to restore defaults.
+Use the “Reset All” button to restore defaults.

 ## Known limitations